Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

 of the Cholesky factorization of $\KM$.
-If $L$ is sparse according to the sparsity pattern obtained in Section~\ref{ssec-simpleAlg} then $L_{:i} \otimes L_{:i}$ can contribute to the rank of the sub-matrix $\KM_{\bI\bJ}$ only if

-The number of $i \in \I$ satisfying \eqref{eqkjhwkdodhpdj} is at most $C(\eta, d) \rho^d \log N$, which recovers (up to constants) the same rank bounds as obtained in \cite{bebendorf2003existence} for second-order elliptic PDE with rough coefficients.
+If $L$ is sparse according to the sparsity pattern obtained in \cref{ssec-simpleAlg} then $L_{:i} \otimes L_{:i}$ can contribute to the rank of the sub-matrix $\KM_{\bI\bJ}$ only if { } The number of $i \in \I$ satisfying \eqref{eqkjhwkdodhpdj} is at most $C(\eta, d) \rho^d \log N$, which recovers (up to constants) the same rank bounds as obtained in \cite{bebendorf2003existence} for second-order elliptic PDEs with rough coefficients.
 However the converse is not true and most hierarchical matrix representations can not be written in terms of a sparse Cholesky factorization of $\KM$.
-For example, adding a diagonal matrix to $\KM$ does not affect the ranks of admissible blocks, but it diminishes the screening effect and thus the approximation property of the incomplete Cholesky factorization as obtained in Section~\ref{ssec-simpleAlg} (see Section~\ref{ssec-nugget}).
+For example, adding a diagonal matrix to $\KM$ does not affect the ranks of admissible blocks, but it diminishes the screening effect and thus the approximation property of the incomplete Cholesky factorization as obtained in \cref{ssec-simpleAlg} (see \cref{ssec-nugget}).

-\subsubsection{Comparison to Cholesky factorization in wavelet bases}
+\subsection{Comparison to Cholesky factorization in wavelet bases}

-\citet{gines1998lu} compute sparse Cholesky factorizations of (discretized) differential/integral operators represented in a wavelet basis.
+\cite{gines1998lu} compute sparse Cholesky factorizations of (discretized) differential/integral operators represented in a wavelet basis.
 Using a \emph{fine-to-coarse} elimination ordering, they establish that the resulting Cholesky factors decay polynomially with an exponent matching the number of vanishing moments of the underlying wavelet basis.

-For differential operators, their method coincides algorithmically with the Cholesky factorization described in Section~\ref{sssec-spFacIKM} and the gamblet transform of \citet{owhadi2015multigrid} and \citet{owhadi2017universal}, whose estimates guarantee exponential decay.
-In particular \citet{gines1998lu} numerically observe a uniform bound on $\cond(\IKMC^{(k)})$ which they relate to the approximate sparsity of their proposed Cholesky factorization.
+For differential operators, this coincides algorithmically with the Cholesky factorization described in \cref{sssec-spFacIKM} and the gamblet transform of \cite{owhadi2015multigrid} and \cite{owhadi2017universal}, whose estimates guarantee exponential decay.
+In particular \cite{gines1998lu} numerically observe a uniform bound on $\cond(\IKMC^{(k)})$ which they relate to the approximate sparsity of their proposed Cholesky factorization.

-For integral operators, \citet{gines1998lu} use a \emph{fine-to-coarse} ordering and we use a \emph{coarse-to-fine} ordering.
-While their results rely on the approximate sparsity of the integral operator represented in the wavelet basis, our approximation remains accurate for multiresolution bases (e.g.\ the maximin ordering in Section~\ref{ssec-simpleAlg}) in which $\KM$ is dense, which avoids the $\BigO(N^2)$ complexity of a basis transform (or the implementation of adaptive quadrature rules to mitigate this cost).
+For integral operators, \cite{gines1998lu} use a \emph{fine-to-coarse} ordering and we use a \emph{coarse-to-fine} ordering.
+While their results rely on the approximate sparsity of the integral operator represented in the wavelet basis, our approximation remains accurate for multiresolution bases (e.g.\ the maximin ordering in \cref{ssec-simpleAlg}) in which $\KM$ is dense, which avoids the $\BigO(N^2)$ complexity of a basis transform (or the implementation of adaptive quadrature rules to mitigate this cost).